 - See U In History: The Peloponnesian War (Video)

 Democracy in Athens

-Directions: Read p.304-317 in your My World History textbook and answer the Democracy in Athens Discussion Questions in your COMP books:
+Directions: Read p.304-317 in your My World History textbook and/or Vermont University: Athenian Democracy and answer the Democracy in Athens Discussion Questions in your COMP books:

 - What is democracy?